 The second half of the ride is where Manta really shines.

 Staying relatively low to the ground, the train often skates just above the water.
 At one point, riders get sprayed with a gentle plume.
 Skirting past a waterfall, Manta enters a final corkscrew to scramble riders before they make one last dive towards the water.
-You may find yourself wanting more ride time whizzing past palm trees, waterfalls, and Manta's other lush landscaping and be disappointed when the train returned to the station.
+As one of the top roller coasters in Florida, you may find yourself wanting more ride time whizzing past palm trees, waterfalls, and Manta's other lush landscaping and be disappointed when the train returns to the station.

 The thrill ride continues SeaWorld's transformation into an "adventure" park (as its owners like to brand it).
-Back before the park adopted its trendy spelling (when there was a space between "Sea" and "World"), the most thrilling ride -- really the only ride -- was the Sky Tower.
-The gentle ride is still taking guests high above Shamu and his marine life pals, but since the late 1990s, SeaWorld has been adding coasters and other thrills to go along with the animal exhibits and shows.
+Back before the park adopted its trendy spelling (when there was a space between "Sea" and "World"), the most thrilling ride—really the only ride—was the Sky Tower.
+The gentle ride is still taking guests high above the marine life park, but since the late 1990s, SeaWorld has been adding coasters and other thrills to go along with the animal exhibits and shows.

 Unlike the park's other coasters, which are located on the edges of SeaWorld's property, Manta is plopped right in the middle of the action, and the riders' screams reverberate throughout the park.
 It's a bit jarring to hear the roar of the steel coaster and the shrieks of the passengers in the once-hushed park.
 I wonder what SeaWorld's dolphins and other animals make of the ruckus.